 Here it would already be in the desired working area, and it would indicate this to you.
 In case of being out of the area (both above and below) it would warn us through sound tones.

 From the clock we have access to an interval timer, so we can make quick sessions from the clock itself.

 You simply select a time for the interval and the clock will notify you when this time has passed.
 I know that those who train for competitions find this function quite useful.

 And as with target distance training, a screen is added with a circle that will be completed as the time is passed.

-The Polar M400 does not have a built-in navigation function, but it is possible to add a "back to home" screen.
-You may be training in an unfamiliar place and if at any time you get lost, by pressing and holding the illumination button you can activate the location guidance function.
+The Polar M400 does not incorporate any kind of navigation function, but it is possible to add a "back to home" screen.
+You may be training in an unfamiliar place and if at some point you get lost, by holding down the illumination button you can activate the location guidance activation function.

 The clock adds a new display next to the others with an arrow that simply indicates the direction to the start point and the distance you are from that point.

 This indication is in a straight line, as it does not record a track that can be followed along roads/streets.
 That is, you may be 300 metres from the starting point, but with a 100-metre drop to cross.
 It is a very basic function, not like jumping into the mountains and hoping to rely on them in case you get lost.
 Although it is not a very advanced function, it is true that it is unique to watches in this range, in short something to thank Polar for having included it in the M400.

 Among the sports that we can add are cycling, road and mountain, but you must bear in mind that it has no other purpose than to train as if you were running, but mounted on two wheels (or four if you have not yet removed the wheels).
 The Polar M400 does not have support for any cadence/speed sensor or of course power sensor.
 If you can connect to the pulse sensor, of course, but that's all you will be able to match.